IonutParau/vx_standard_format/NEXT_STANDARD.md

 # Standardized IDs

 Some IDs are standardized.
 Those must be stored as raw text.
-If not, you can store them with an `@` at the start.
+If the cell you're tring to store is not a standardized cell, you can store them with an `@` at the start.

+For legacy reasons you may make invalid standardized IDs be used as raw IDs.

 The standardized IDs are:
 - `mover`, it means the default mover